MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-to-allocate-resources.md

 2. Select the line that includes the relevant service item, and then choose the **Item Worksheet** action.
 3. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

-## <a name="to-assign-a-resource-to-all-service-items-in-an-order"></a>To assign a resource to all service items in an order
+## To assign a resource to all service items in an order
 If the same resource, for example a technician, works on all the service items in the service order, you can register the total resource hours for one service item only and then split the resource line to divide the resource hours onto the resource lines for the other service items.

 The following procedure shows how to split resource lines on the **Service Invoice Lines** page.